 - olive or vegetable oil for shallow frying

-- ½ teaspoon dry mustard powder + 1 teaspoon water (mix to a paste)
+- 1 teaspoon mustard e.g. Dijon mustard (or ½ teaspoon dry mustard powder + 1 teaspoon water)

 - 2 teaspoons soy sauce